mutablealligator/AmazonSpeechTranslator/README.md

 There are two easy steps to building this solution: Part 1. **Configure backend** by creating an Amazon Cognito Identity Pool, IAM Role(s), and adding permission to those roles for accessing Amazon Translate and Polly directly from a mobile app.
 Part 2. **Create a mobile app** to showcase natural language processing by cloning my sample app from GitHub and configuring it to use the values created in step #1.

 ## PART 1: Configure Backend (1 minute)
-I created a CloudFormation Stack to automate the creation of the Cognito Identity Pool, IAM Roles, and permissions so we can quickly start playing with the app!
-The other services do not require any backend configuration and will be called directly from our mobile app.
+I created a CloudFormation template to automate the creation of a Cognito Identity Pool, IAM Role(s), and permissions.
+The other services (Translate & Polly) do not require any backend configuration and will be called directly from our mobile app.
+Note: Creating a CloudFormation Stack to provision the above AWS resources is FREE.

 1. Click on the Launch Stack button

     [![Launch Stack](https://s3-us-west-2.amazonaws.com/mobilequickie/speechtranslator/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=speechtranslator-stack&templateURL=https://s3-us-west-2.amazonaws.com/mobilequickie/speechtranslator/SpeechTranslator-CloudFormation-Cognito.yaml)

-    This will launch the AWS CloudFormation Console and automate the creation of a Cognitio Identity Pool, associated authenticate & authenticated IAM Roles along with policies for accessing Amazon Translate and Amazon Polly directly from a mobile app.
+    This will launch the AWS CloudFormation Console, passing in the template, create a new stack, and automate the creation of a Cognitio Identity Pool, associated authenticate & authenticated IAM Roles along with policies for accessing Amazon Translate and Amazon Polly directly from a mobile app.
 2. Click **Next** on the Select Template page
 3. Click **Next**
 4. On the Options page, leave all the defaults and click **Next**